It seems lately that a lot of people who want a children’s picture book ghostwritten for them aren’t quite sure what they’re getting for their money.

 Not all ghostwriters offer packages.

-But, since I’m asked about it more often now, I just started offering packages of story and illustrations.
+But since I’m asked about it more often now, I now offer packages of a ghostwritten or rewritten story with illustrations.

 – Bookbaby